-A. Plaintiff and Other Members of the Classes Have Been Charged the Full Cost of Tuition, Room and Board, and/or Fees for the Semester of Winter 2020
+A. Plaintiff and Other Members of the Classes Have Been Charged the Full Cost of Tuition, Room and Board, and/or Fees for the Semester of Spring 2020

-- 20. Plaintiff and members of the Classes are individuals who were charged the cost of tuition, room and board, and/or fees for the University's semester in Winter of 2020. - 21.
-Winter semester classes at the University began on January 6, 2020.
-Final exams for the semester are scheduled to end on or around April 28, 2020.
-Prior to the COVID-19 outbreak, students were scheduled to move out of their residences on or around the first week of May 2020; however, because of the COVID-19 outbreak, the students were required to move out in the middle of March. - 22.
-For freshmen, tuition at the University for the 2019-2020 academic year starts at \$397.05 for an in-state resident per credit hour (\$13,922 per year on average) and starts at \$909.40 for an out-of-state resident per credit hour (\$29,754 per year on average).
-Approximate room and board costs at the University for the year start at \$10,694 for shared occupancy of a double room with the lowest price meal plan. - 23.
-Tuition and fees listed and described in the above paragraphs are provided by way of example; total damage amounts which may include other fees not listed herein will be proven at trial.
+20. Plaintiff and members of the Classes are individuals who were charged the cost of tuition, room and board, and/or fees for the University's semester in Spring of 2020.

+21. Spring semester classes at the University began on January 6, 2020.
+Final exams for the semester are scheduled to end on or around April 25, 2020.
+Prior to the COVID-19 outbreak, students were scheduled to move out of their residences on or around the last week of April 2020; however, because of the COVID-19 outbreak, Plaintiff and other members of the Classes moved out in the middle of March.

+22. For freshmen, tuition at the University for the 2019-2020 academic year starts at 12,094 for an in-state resident and starts at 15,118 for an out-of-state resident.
+Approximate room and board costs at the University for the year start at 10,037 for shared occupancy of a double room with the lowest price meal plan.1

+23. Tuition and fees listed and described in the above paragraphs are provided by way of example; total damage amounts - which may include other fees not listed herein - will be proven at trial.
 There are also fees which are not included in the cost of tuition, which are separately discussed above and throughout this Complaint.

-&lt;sup>2 https://wayne.edu/financial-aid/resources/cost-of-attendance/.
+B. In Response to COVID-19, the University Gets It Half Right: Students Are Required or Encouraged to Leave Campus, But the University Does Not Provide Them With An Adequate Refund for or Reduction in Outstanding Charges for Partial Tuition, Room and Board, and Fees

+24. Beginning in January of 2020, COVID-19 began presenting American cities and universities with an unprecedented, modern-day challenge: maintaining the fabric of our economy and communities while protecting American lives.

+25. In March 2020, several U.S. cities, states, and municipalities began calling for social distancing to slow the spread of COVID-19.
+Eventually, some cities, states, and municipalities ordered citizens and residents to "shelter-at-home," effectively requiring them to stay home, other than to receive essential services.

+26. In March 2020, the University announced that all Spring 2020 classes would be moved to online learning platforms.
+Additionally, students who could leave campus residence halls at the University were directed to do so, as the school announced that it was closing residence halls and only students with extenuating circumstances would be permitted to remain in on-campus housing.
+Campus food options would be continued on a very limited basis.

+1 https://wmich.edu/housing/info/rates

-- B. In Response to COVID-19, the University Gets It Half Right: Students Are Required or Encouraged to Leave Campus, But the University Does Not Provide Them With An Adequate Refund for or Reduction in Charges of Partial Tuition, Room and Board, and Fees - 24.
-Beginning in January of 2020, COVID-19 began presenting American cities and universities with an unprecedented, modern-day challenge: maintaining the fabric of our economy and communities while protecting American lives. - 25.
-In March 2020, several U.S. cities, states, and municipalities began calling for social distancing to slow the spread of COVID-19.
-Eventually, some cities, states, and municipalities ordered citizens and residents to "shelter-at-home," effectively requiring them to stay home, other than to receive essential services. - 26.
-In March 2020, all students who could leave campus residence halls at the University were directed to do so and students were advised that all Winter 2020 classes would be moved to online learning platforms.
-Students were advised that most University buildings would soon be locked during the day and all student activities (including campus athletics) would be canceled.
-Campus food options would be continued on a limited basis. - 27.
-The University has retained the value of payments made by and not reduced charges to Plaintiff and the other members of the Classes for tuition for live in-person instruction, room and board, and fees, while failing to provide the services for which those fees were paid. - 28.
-Various members of the Classes have demanded a reduction in charges and the return of the unused amounts of funds paid for tuition, for room and board, and fees, through a number of channels.
-The University has made clear its policy that it will not reduce charges or return any tuition or fees, and will only provide a minimal credit (not a full return of the prorated, unused amounts) for room and board.
+27. The University has retained the value of payments made by Plaintiff and the other members of the Classes for tuition for live in-person instruction, room and board, and fees, while failing to provide the services for which those fees were paid.
+The University has also not reduced outstanding charges assessed against, but not yet paid by, Plaintiff and the other members of the Classes for tuition, room and board, and fees.

+28. Various members of the Classes have demanded a refund or reduction in outstanding charges for the unused amounts of funds paid for tuition, for room and board, and fees, through a number of channels.
+The University has made clear that it will not reduce outstanding charges or return any tuition or fees, and will only provide a minimal credit (not a full return of the prorated, unused amounts) for room and board.